fyrox-book/fyrox-book.github.io/src/fyrox/beginning/scripting.md

-# Plugins and Scripts
+# Editor, Plugins and Scripts

 Every Fyrox game is just a plugin for both the engine and the editor, such approach allows you to run your game in the editor and be able to edit game entities in it.
 Your game can define any number of scripts, which can be assigned to scene objects to run custom game logic on them.
-In this chapter you'll learn basics of plugins and scripting system.
+In this chapter you'll learn basics of plugins and scripting system, also you'll learn how to run the editor.

 ## Project Generator

 Fyrox plugins are static, this means that you must re-compile your game or editor if you change source code of your game, such architecture requires some boilerplate code that is generic for every game.
-Fyrox offers special tiny tool - `fyrox-template` - it allows you to generate all boilerplate parts in a single call.
+Fyrox offers special tiny tool - `fyrox-template` - it allows you to generate all boilerplate parts in a single command.
 Install it using the following
 command:

 ```shell